jakemcc/jakemccrary.com/source/_posts/2020-11-14-speeding-up-magit.markdown

 Don't settle for slow interactions with your computer.
 Aggressively shorten your feedback cycles and you'll change how you interact with your machine.

-### Versions used when writing this article
+##### Versions used when writing this article

-This post was written with me using Magit version `20201111.1436` with Emacs `26.3` on macOS `10.15.7`.
+This post was written with Magit version `20201111.1436` and Emacs `26.3` on macOS `10.15.7`.
-I've been using these changes for a a few months but do not remember or have a record of what Magit version I was using at the time I originally made these changes.
+I've been using these changes for a few months but do not remember or have a record of what Magit version I was using at the time I originally made these changes.